sparkflows/sparkflows-docs/docs/aws/running-on-emr.rst

 Fire can be easily installed on an AWS EMR Cluster.

-Below are the steps for installing Fire on EMR.
+Below are the overall steps for installing Fire Insights on EMR.

 - *ssh into the Master node*
 - *Download Fire Insights* from https://www.sparkflows.io/download